-Even more specific case of PageRank is the Personalized PageRank (PPR) with restart occurring from the same node.
-In this case random walk typically stays close to the restart node, which makes this model useful for local graph clustering~\cite{Andersen06,Spielman2013local}, similarity measures \cite{Avrachenkov2019similarities} and semi-supervised learning~\cite{Avrachenkov2012semisupervised}.
+A recent application of PageRank is the Personalized PageRank (PPR) with restart occurring from the same node.
+In this case the random walk typically stays close to the restart node, which makes this model useful for local graph clustering~\cite{Andersen06,Spielman2013local}, similarity measures \cite{Avrachenkov2019similarities} and semi-supervised learning~\cite{Avrachenkov2012semisupervised}.
 Several algorithms~\cite{Andersen06,Spielman2013local,nassar2015strong,vial2019structural} take advantage of localization of PPR to compute its sparse approximation.
-Moreover, recently developed FAST-PPR~\cite{Lofgren2014fastPPR} achieves even faster convergence by combining the Gauss-Southwell-type method from \cite{Andersen2007local} with random walks.
+Moreover, the recently developed FAST-PPR method~\cite{Lofgren2014fastPPR} achieves even faster convergence by combining the Gauss-Southwell-type method from \cite{Andersen2007local} with random walks.

 When solving large Markov chains, it is desirable to have algorithms that allow for distributed implementation.
 Many distributed algorithms exist for solving large linear systems~\cite{BertsekasTsitsiklis1989,Baudet1978Asynchronous,avron2015revisiting,liu2017asynchronous}.
 Although Markov chains, and PageRank in particular, are special cases of large linear systems, it pays off to leverage on their very specific properties.
 An overview of distributed methods specifically designed for PageRank is given recently in~\cite{ishii2018distributed}.
 In addition to these methods, there are also online algorithms for PageRank computations which allow for distributed implementation.
-This includes Monte-Carlo algorithms~\cite{Fogaras2005towards, Avrachenkov2007MC}, based on simulation of random walks, and the OPIC algorithm~\cite{Abiteboul2003OPIC,Litvak2008Performance,Litvak2012AAP}, based on redistribution of positive cash.
-Since our proposed RLGL algorithm is inspired by OPIC, we will explain this algorithm and compare it to our RLGL method in Section~\ref{ssec:comparison}.
-There we also discuss in detail a relation between RLGL and Gauss-Southwell methods.
+This includes Monte-Carlo algorithms~\cite{Fogaras2005towards,Avrachenkov2007MC}, based on simulation of random walks, and the OPIC algorithm~\cite{Abiteboul2003OPIC,Litvak2008Performance,Litvak2012AAP}, based on redistribution of positive cash.
+Our proposed RLGL algorithm is inspired by OPIC.
+We will explain this algorithm and compare it to our RLGL method in Section~\ref{ssec:comparison}.
+There we also discuss in detail the connection between RLGL and the closely related Gauss-Southwell methods.